 MOLE END Ground floor aparment providing a hall, 2 bedrooms and bathroom.
 Sitting/dining room with stone open fireplace hosuing a wood burning stove.
 Wooden flooring.
 Interconnecting door into The Haywain’s sitting room.
 Outside seating area to front.
 (Sleeps 4).

-RESTAURANT GROUND FLOOR:- Award winning restaurant 16.26m x 5.11m (53’3 x 16’7) converted from traditional barn with wooden floor, exposed roof trusses and vaulted ceiling.
+THE STONEMILL RESTAURANT GROUND FLOOR:- Award winning restaurant 16.26m x 5.11m (53’3 x 16’7) converted from traditional barn with wooden floor, exposed roof trusses and vaulted ceiling.
 Original mill workings.

 Reception with leather sofas, bar servery with electronic till, bottle chiller, stainless steel glass washer, stainless steel ice maker and bar stools.
 Stone steps leading down into the dining room with a range of table and chairs for 50 covers.
 Gents & ladies WC facilities.
 Francia coffee machine.